JFernando13/1113-words/src/content/days/en/day-11.md

 ---
-title: "Loneliness in dependence on the other".
+title: "Loneliness in dependence on the other"
 day: 11
 pubDate: 2024-02-02
 tags: ["loneliness", "reflections", "dependence", "love", "acceptance", "unfulfilled wishes", "bad moments", "support"]